 - Hearing loss

 - Kidney failure

 It’s important to understand that abusing inhalants can cause consequences that may impact you for many, many years.
 This is why it’s necessary to seek professional guidance and help in overcoming substance abuse.
 A detox program can help individuals who want to end inhalant abuse in their lives.

 Here at our facility, we provide our clients with the best of care.
 Through our medication-assisted treatment (MAT) program, we help our clients to detox from substance misuse as comfortably as possible.
-We understand the challenges people face when they’re trying to overcome a substance misuse problem.
+We understand the challenges people face when they’re trying to overcome a substance misuse problem through detox, treatment and recovery.
 So, we walk with our clients through their recovery and work with them as they begin their journey to a new and better way of life.
 For more information, just reach out to us today.